gerni17/dlproject/README.md

 We provide information to reproduce our results on Euler (new software stack).

+Since our loggers and visualizers rely on logging to wandb, make sure you have signed up to https://wandb.ai/ and that you have installed and signed in to your wandb account on Euler.

 ### To run the pipeline on euler run the following commands:

 Clone the repo: